drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-20 15:29_ Mmmh?
+A file opened in 'cmd' shows only tofu glyphs for the Chinese/Japanese (漢字) characters and Korean 한글.
+Opened in 'powershell' it shows the 漢字 but nothing is shown for the 한글.
+2/2

 _10-20 15:10_ From Microsoft: An account from 10,000 meters and coming in slowly of the development of UTF-8 support for the Windows Console, https://devblogs.microsoft.com/commandline/windows-command-line-unicode-and-utf-8-output-text-buffer/ But did I leave it too late to update 'cmd' for it now with the ending of support for Windows 10?
 1/2